-Make a point to update all your passwords for next year, especially those for bank, credit card and other sensitive accounts.
+Update all passwords for next year, especially those for bank, credit card and other sensitive accounts.

-You could use a notebook and pen to record your new passwords, but a much better idea is using one of the numerous free password manager programs available.
+You could use a notebook and pen to record your new passwords, but a much better idea is a password manager.
 Most will generate and store strong passwords for you.
-You only have to remember one.
-See our articles “A Simple Way to Make Hackers’ Lives Harder and Yours Easier,” and “Five Password Managers to Keep All Your Secrets Safe.”
+Then, you only have to remember one.

 2. Request a free credit report

-Another quick and easy money move is to get your free annual credit report.
-Federal law entitles you to one free credit report from each of the three major reporting agencies every year.
-Download one during a commercial break and review it for mistakes or suspicious activity.
+Federal law entitles you to one free credit report every year from each of the three major credit-reporting agencies.
+Download one during a commercial break, and review it for mistakes or suspicious activity.

 3. Review your FSA balance

-A rule enacted in 2013 permits employers to let flexible spending account participants roll over up to $500 to the next year.
+A rule enacted a few years ago permits employers to let flexible spending account participants roll over up to $500 into the next year.

 4. Complete an investment review

-Sound time-consuming?
-Not really.
-You can do an investment review in 15 minutes or less with these steps.
-In a nutshell, you want to check your investment performance, review your fees, and reallocate balances if needed.
+Does an investment review sound time-consuming?
+It’s not, really.
+You can do one in 15 minutes or less with these steps.
+In a nutshell, you want to check your investment performance, review your fees and reallocate balances if needed.

-While looking over and understanding your investments may seem boring, it’s exciting compared with the commercials you’ll be missing.
+While examining and understanding your investments might seem boring, it’s exciting compared with the commercials you’ll be missing.

 5. Sell losses to offset gains